nagasudhirpulla/visitor_mgmt/README.md

 ## TODOS
-* Create configurations for Visitors table
+* Create delete, edit pages
+* while deletion also delete image file in folder also